Glen’s Journal

 What Is Palm Kernel?

-Palm trees grow in tropical regions around the equator, producing fruit used to make palm oil—a widely utilised ingredient.
-In fact, about 50% of supermarket products contain palm oil because it’s odourless, tasteless, and semi-solid at room temperature, making it a versatile thickener and texture enhancer.
+Palm trees grow in tropical regions around the equator, and the palm fruit is used to make palm oil and palm oil is used is so many foods.
+It's estimated about 50% of supermarket products contain palm oil.
+Its used so much because it’s odourless, tasteless, and semi-solid at room temperature, this makes it a great thickener and texture enhancer.

-Palm kernel, on the other hand, is the husk surrounding the palm fruit.
-During processing, this husk is discarded.
-Historically, it was burned or thrown away, but in the past 15years, New Zealand dairy farmers have been importing palm kernel as a supplementary feed for cows due to its nutritional value.
+Palm kernel is the husk surrounding the palm fruit.
+During processing, this husk is thrown away, but in the past 15years, New Zealand dairy farmers have been importing palm kernel as a supplementary feed for cows due to its nutritional value.

 The Arguments For and Against Palm Kernel